 Instead, atorvastatin works by stopping the enzymes that break down testosterone and dihydrotestosterone.
 As the levels of these substances decrease, hair starts to grow back.

 So there you have it, the first four causes of balding spots and balding hair can be prevented by taking atorvastatin.
 If you want to make sure that you are healthy and happy, then make sure that you follow the directions carefully so that you don’t risk the possibility of having hair loss.

 If you have a genetic predisposition for baldness, atorvastatin may not be able to prevent your hair loss entirely.
 But if you are careful, it may help to slow down its onset.
 Studies have shown that atorvastatin can slow the progression of male pattern baldness.

-Atorvastatin also can be use in women to stop or reduce the occurrence of female pattern baldness.
-Two types of atorvastatin are available; one is an oral supplement that is suppose to take from mouth.
+Atorvastatin also can be used in women to stop or reduce the occurrence of female pattern baldness.
+Two types of atorvastatin are available; one is an oral supplement that is supposed to be taken from the mouth.
 The other type of atorvastatin is Finasteride which is basically a pill.

 Since the two atorvastatin pills work in different ways, it’s not surprising that some women notice the same results as men.
 However, the most common side effect of atorvastatin is a little loss of hair.

 The good news about these pills is that atorvastatin will not cause you to have permanent thinning of the hair.
 It will stop the early stages of balding, but it will not prevent the late stages.
 Even if you have been taking them for years and still have not noticed any noticeable differences, you can try switching to a different product to see if there is an improvement.

 Atorvastatin is an excellent supplement for both men and women, and it is the first treatment of its kind.
 There are many more types of products on the market, so it is good to find the best one for you.